PIP (Personal Injury Protection) in Florida

 - Funeral expenses: Death benefits may be paid to family members if a crash is fatal.

 Limitations On PIP Claims in Florida

-Although Florida PIP covers up to $10,000 in medical costs and $10,000 in property damage, policyholders are not guaranteed to receive those full amounts.
+Although Florida PIP covers up to $10,000 in medical costs, policyholders are not guaranteed to receive the full amount.
 For example:

 - There’s a deadline: You must seek medical treatment within 14 days of the accident or you will lose your rights to PIP compensation forever.